fluorescent/.github/.github/PULL_REQUEST_TEMPLATE/theme_next_release.md

 ## Submission

-Once the release is ready to be submitted to Shopify follow the steps at [Submitting a theme update](https://www.notion.so/fluorescentdesigninc/Submitting-a-theme-update-8fba3c6a4e2f48479082e1f0a25918b3?pvs=4).
+Once the release is ready to be submitted to Shopify follow the steps at [Submitting a theme update](https://www.notion.so/fluorescentdesigninc/Submitting-a-theme-update-8fba3c6a4e2f48479082e1f0a25918b3?pvs=4) and update the following tasks on completion.

+- [ ] Ensure `release-notes.md` has been updated.
+- [ ] Ensure the version number has been updated, and is visible on templates displaying `[[versionNumber]]` (check `theme.liquid` in the `/build` folder after running `yarn build`)
+- [ ] Test the theme on a store by uploading the theme zip.
+Make sure it loads properly, and that you can complete a purchase flow (navigate to a product, add to cart, and checkout)
+- [ ] Submit to Shopify

 ## After submission